ShanTemple/NoFinal/preposal.md

 - Includes: People that are scary for college student coming towards the tower like profesors, freshman, dean, politcal canvasers, etc.;
     Each person will have a different defense strength that's inflicted if they reach the tower.
-To stop them, they must be shot away with pens.
+To stop them, they must be shot away with pens (or some other PG gun)